aebdigital/carflow_reservation_system/PUBLIC_API_README.md

 - Enhanced car form with improved user experience
 - Added comprehensive equipment and badge system
 - Improved mileage tracking and document validity features
+- **NEW**: Added banner management system with position-based display

 ## Authentication
 No authentication required for public endpoints.